octobercms/docs/3.x/extend/importexport/importexport-controller.md

     list: $/acme/campaign/models/subscriber/columns.yaml
 ```

-The configuration options listed below are optional.
-Define them if you want the behavior to support the [Import](#oc-import-page) or [Export](#oc-export-page), or both.
+The configuration properties listed below are optional.
+Define them if you want the behavior to support the import page or export page, or both.

-Option | Description
+Property | Description
 ------------- | -------------
 **defaultRedirect** | used as a fallback redirection page when no specific redirect page is defined.
 **import** | a configuration array or reference to a config file for the Import page.
 **export** | a configuration array or reference to a config file for the Export page.
 **defaultFormatOptions** | a configuration array or reference to a config file for the default CSV format options.

-<a id="oc-import-page"></a>
 ### Import Page

-To support the Import page add the following configuration to the YAML file:
+To support the Import page add the following configuration to the YAML file.

 ```yaml
 import: